QuantEcon/python_lecture_sandpit/source/rst/markov_jump_lq.rst

         ax.set_title(f"coefficient on {state_var}")
         plt.show()

-The following code defined a wrapper function that computes optimal decision rules for cases with different Markov transition matrices
+The following code defines a wrapper function that computes optimal decision rules for cases with different Markov transition matrices

 .. code-block:: python3

     def run(construct_func, vals_dict, state_vec):
         """
-        A Wrapper function that repeat the computation above, for different cases
+        A Wrapper function that repeats the computation above for different cases
         """